 steps:

-# Beginning of build script
+# Relevant parts of the build script ...

-- name: Get repositories
+- name: get repositories

 - name: Check for repositories.json existence